Angela Vincent: Awards and honours

 In 2009, she presented the Leslie Oliver Oration at Queen's Hospital.
 In 2009, she received the medal of the Association of British Neurologists and in 2017, the World Federation of Neurology Scientific Contributions to Neurology award.
 In 2015, she was awarded the British Neuroscience Association Award for Outstanding Contribution to Neuroscience.
 In Cologne 2018, she was awarded with J Posner and J Dalmau, the International Prize for Translational Neuroscience of the Gertrud Reemtsma Foundation (formerly the Klaus Joachim Zülch Prize), and in Washington in 2019, the America Epilepsy Society Clinical Science Research Award (with J Dalmau).
 She received the Inaugural Distinguished Alumni Award, Imperial College, London, 2020 and the Life-time Award of the German Neurological Society (DGN) in 2021.
+In 2025 she received the first Life-Time Award of the Myasthenia Gravis Foundation of America.

 In 2002, she was elected a Fellow of the Academy of Medical Sciences (FMedSci) and in 2011, a Fellow of the Royal Society (FRS).